Precursors to anarchism: Age of Enlightenment

 The early work of Jean-Jacques Rousseau was noted for its libertarianism, summed up in his famous line: "man is born free; and everywhere he is in chains."
 In his Discourse on Inequality, he developed on the idea of the inherent goodness of human nature and its corruption by existing institutions, analyzing that it was the emergence of private property that had been the main cause of the development of social inequality.
 He argued that after the foundation of private property, government was established to enforce them and began a process of developing towards autocracy.
 Although Rousseau's analysis of the rise of inequality had inspired anarchists such as William Godwin, who declared that "government, however formed, was little capable of affording solid benefit to mankind", Rousseau himself did not call for the abolition of government.
 His call for a liberatory form of education in Emile also inspired later anarchists, despite his authoritarian view of the teacher.
 It was Rousseau's publication of The Social Contract that marked the beginning of his turn from libertarian to authoritarian tendencies, particularly with his theory of a "general will" of the people.
 Rousseau's conception of the state was totalitarian, proposing a corporate state where the individual was completely subordinate to society, where a dictatorial elite would work to interpret "general will" and implement it, executing anyone that dissented.
 Rousseau's shift from a lover of individual liberty to an apologist for totalitarian democracy was noted by anarchists, with Mikhail Bakunin decrying him as "the true creator of modem reaction.
 To all appearance the most democratic writer of the eighteenth century, he bred within himself the pitiless despotism of the statesman.
 He was the prophet of the doctrinaire State, as Robespierre, his worthy and faithful disciple, tried to become its high priest."
 Despite this, the historian Peter Marshall said that the earlier work of Rousseau "deserves a prominent place in the anarchist tradition", due to his historical analysis of social inequality, his praise for the state of nature and the natural goodness of humanity, and his defense of egalitarianism and popular democracy.

 The end of the Enlightenment with the outbreak of the Atlantic Revolutions brought about the first clear expression of anarchist ideas, with the work of William Godwin.
-In his Enquiry Concerning Political Justice, Godwin argued against the legitimacy of government and called for the expansion of education, under the belief that individual reason alone was sufficient enough to replace the law and establish a system of decentralized direct democracy in place of the state: "there will be no war, no crimes, no administration of justice, as it is called, and no government."
+In his Enquiry Concerning Political Justice, Godwin argued against the legitimacy of government and called for the expansion of education, under the belief that individual reason alone was sufficient to replace the law and establish a system of decentralized direct democracy in place of the state: "there will be no war, no crimes, no administration of justice, as it is called, and no government."
 In order for this rationalism to flourish, Godwin called for the maximization of individual liberty and social equality.
 He believed that to achieve a rational society it would be necessary to eliminate poverty, chiefly through the distribution of property equally among all people.
 Peter Kropotkin would later claim Godwin to be a forerunner of anarcho-communism.